mattatcha/remotectl/README.md

 DO_PREFIX
-limit DO hosts to this named starting with prefix. allows queries within a namespace since DO has no tags/attributes/vpcs.
+limit DO hosts to this named starting with prefix. allows queries within a namespace since DO has no tags/attributes/vpcs. see REMOTECTL_NAMESPACE